clemcoste/DSTI_ML_with_Python_Project/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting
 │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+└── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+                          generated with `pip freeze > requirements.txt`
-│
-└── setup.py           <- Make this project pip installable with `pip install -e`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)